pnstickne/phaser-dev-playground/README.md

 ## Contributing

-1. Write some code
+1. Fork the github repository

+2. Write code!

    - Add a feature, fix a bug, or improve existing code

    - Make sure it passes `grunt lint` - "When in Rome.."

+     (if there is a a good reason to ignore a rule, or would like a new rule added, it can be discussed)

-2. Submit a Pull Request
+3. Submit a Pull Request

    - Squash many commits into one (or several) relevant commits

-   - Be mindful of feedback
+   - *No good PR refused* - but be mindful of feedback

 ## Bugs?